nachogl1/reviewing-patterns/src/test/java/com/nachogl1/reviewingpatterns/behavioural/command/kata/readme.txt

 # Cool Bank

-Implement a simple personal bank account system that accepts Deposits and Withdrawals.
-Everytime the system starts it will process all the transactions and update you of the current status.
+Develop a simple yet powerful bank account system that accepts deposits and withdrawals, so you can keep track of your transactions and stay on top of your finances.

-The current transactions (IN ORDER) are :
+With our system, you can easily deposit funds and withdraw cash whenever you need it.
+Plus, every time you start the system, it will process all of your transactions and provide you with an up-to-date balance.

+Here are the current transactions, in order:

-Date        Trx type    Amount
+Date Transaction Type Amount
 2020-01-10 Deposit 10000 $
 2020-01-15 Deposit 10000 $
 2020-01-16 Withdraw 5400 $
 2020-01-17 Withdraw 100 $
 2020-01-20 Withdraw 200 $
 2021-01-10 Deposit 500 $

-Everytime the system starts, it needs to print the following message.
-Note the type of amount is not relevant.
-You may want to ignore dates if you use the right data structure, the aim is to understand the pattern not to get the perfect system.
+When you start the system, you'll see the following message:

-Your total balance by 2021-01-10 is 14800 $
+"Welcome back!
+Your total balance as of 2021-01-10 is 14800 $."

+With our easy-to-use system and helpful features, you'll be able to manage your finances with confidence and ease.
+So why wait?
+Try Cool Bank today and take control of your money!

+Notes:
+ - The type of 'amount' is not relevant.